Eastern Aramaic languages

 Eastern Aramaic refers to a group of dialects that evolved historically from the varieties of Aramaic spoken in the core territories of Mesopotamia (modern-day Iraq, southeastern Turkey and parts of northeastern Syria) and further expanded into northern Syria, eastern Arabia and northwestern Iran.
-This is in contrast to the Western Aramaic varieties found predominantly in the southern Levant, encompassing most parts of modern western Syria and Palestine region.
+This is in contrast to the Western Aramaic varieties found predominantly in the southern Levant, encompassing most parts of modern western Syria and Israel.
 Most speakers are Assyrians (including Chaldean Catholics), although there is a minority of Bavlim Jews and Mandaeans who also speak modern varieties of Eastern Aramaic.

 Speakers

-Numbers of fluent speakers range from approximately 300,000 to 575,000, with the main languages being Suret (220,000 speakers) and Surayt/Turoyo (250,000 speakers), together with a number of smaller closely related languages with no more than 5,000 to 10,000 speakers between them.
+Numbers of fluent speakers range from approximately 300,000 to 575,000, with the main languages being Suret (Assyrian; 220,000 speakers) and Surayt/Turoyo (250,000 speakers), with a number of smaller closely related languages with no more than 5,000 to 10,000 speakers between them.

 Despite their names, they are not restricted to specific churches; Chaldean Neo-Aramaic being spoken by members of the Chaldean Catholic Church, Assyrian Church of the East, Syriac Orthodox Church, Assyrian Protestant churches, and Assyrian Neo-Aramaic and Turoyo being spoken by members of the Chaldean Catholic Church etc. Despite some differences, Assyrian and Chaldean Neo-Aramaic are both colloquially known as Sureth amongst speakers.

 In addition, there are approximately 25,000 speakers of Jewish varieties, and some 5,000 fluent speakers of the Mandaic language among the some 50,000 Mandaeans, an ethno-gnostic minority in Iraq and Iran.

 Students of the Talmud will also have a passive mastery of Jewish Babylonian Aramaic, adding hundreds of thousands of users with varying levels of Aramaic mastery.